 General Overview

 The King of Bhutan is known as the Druk Gyalpo, meaning the "Thunder Dragon King".
-The country's landscape ranges from lush subtropical plains in the south to the sub-alpine Himalayan mountains in the north, where there are peaks in excess of 7,000 metres (23,000 ft).
+The country's landscape ranges from lush subtropical plains in the south to the sub-alpine Himalayan mountains in the north, where peaks in excess of 7,000 meters.
 The highest mountain in Bhutan is the Gangkhar Puensum, which is also a strong candidate for the highest unclimbed mountain in the world.

 SURPRISING BHUTAN

 Bhutan holds many surprises.
-This is a country where buying cigarettes is illegal, where the rice is red and where chillies aren't just a seasoning but the main ingredient.
-It's also a deeply Buddhist land, where schoolkids wear the gho and kira (traditional male and female clothing, respectively).
-And while it visibly maintains its Buddhist cultures, Bhutan is not a live museum nor is it a nation of wraithlike ascetics shunning the rest of the world.
-You will find the Bhutanese arevwell-educated, fun loving and energetic.
+This is a country where buying cigarettes are illegal, where the rice is red and where chilies aren't just a seasoning but the main ingredient.
+It's also a deeply Buddhist land, where schoolkids wear the Gho and Kira (traditional male and female clothing, respectively).
+It visibly maintains its Buddhist cultures and Traditions.
+Bhutan is not an alive museum nor is it a nation of wraithlike ascetics shunning the rest of the world.
+You will find the Bhutanese are well-educated, fun loving and energetic.

 SHANGRI LA?

 First off there is the amazing mountainous landscape, where snowcapped peaks rise out of primeval forests in every shade of green.
-Taking up prime positions in this landscape are the fantastic monasteries and incredible fortress like dzongs.
-The unique Buddhist architecture embodies the traditional Buddhist culture and sets the scene for spectacular religious dance festivals.
-Then there are the textiles and handicrafts, extreme archery competitions, spectacular trekking trails and stunning flora and fauna.
-All this sets Bhutan aside as the last remaining great Himalayan kingdom.
+Taking up prime positions in this landscape are also the fantastic monasteries and incredible fortress-like dzongs.
+The unique Buddhist architecture embodies the traditional Buddhist culture, traditions and sets the scene for spectacular religious dance festivals.
+There are textiles and handicrafts, extreme archery competitions, spectacular trekking trails, and stunning flora and fauna, natural vegetations.
+All these highlights bring Bhutan aside as the last remaining great Himalayan kingdom.